Eashwar93/coral_edgetpu_video_inference/README.md

 ## Further Work
 1. A medium article on how to use Google TPU's and why do we need them.
-2. ROS wrapper to take advantage of the the TPU for robotics Naviagtion.
+2. ROS wrapper to take advantage of the the TPU for Robot Naviagtion.